czhang03/sGKCT/algorithm.md

 let equiv e f: bool =
-    (* already marked equivalent, then return immediately *) if equiv e f then true else
+    (* already marked equivalent, then return immediately *) if eq e f then true else
     (* both are dead, then they are equivalent *) if e ∈ dead_states && f ∈ dead_states then true else